conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 - `kafkaConnect` is a valid Kafka Connect cluster
 - `patternType` is either `PREFIXED` or `LITERAL`
 - `name` is the name of the connector or connector prefix to apply the permissions to
-- `permissions` is a list of valid Kafka Connect permissions (See Table)
+- `permissions` is a list of valid Kafka Connect permissions

 | Available KafkaConnect permission  | Description |
 |------------------------------------|--------|